reallistic/README.md/resume.md

 Technologies - NodeJS, React
 - Implemented data heavy dashboards using D3 and React.
-- Created a expandable data table using React and Flux.
+- Created an expandable data table using React and Flux.
 - Developed a documentation generator for React using Gulp.